High-order fluctuations of temperature in hot QCD matter: Acknowledgements

-\textit{Acknowledgements.} We thank Fei Gao, Xuguang Huang, Jan M. Pawlowski for discussions and comments.
+We thank Fei Gao, Xuguang Huang, Jan M. Pawlowski for discussions and comments.
 W.J.
-Fu and S.Yin also would like to thank the members of the fQCD collaboration \cite{fQCD} for collaborations on related projects.
+Fu and S.Yin also would like to thank the members of the fQCD collaboration \cite{fQCD}, especially Rui Wen, for collaborations on related projects.
 J.H.
 Chen\ is supported by the National Key Research and Development Program of China under Contract No. 2022YFA1604900, by the National Natural Science Foundation of China under Contract No. 12025501.
 W.J.
 Fu\ is supported by the National Natural Science Foundation of China under Contract Nos.\ 12447102, 12175030.
 S. Yin\ is supported by the Alexander v.\ Humboldt Foundation.
 S. Yin\ acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 ``Strong-interaction matter under extreme conditions"– project number 315477589 – TRR 211.
-C. Zhang\ is supported by the National Natural Science Foundation of China under Contract No. 12147101, by the Shanghai Pujiang Talents Program under Contract No. 24PJA009.
+C. Zhang\ is supported by the National Key Research and Development Program of China under Contract No. 2024YFA1612600, National Natural Science Foundation of China under Contract No. 12547102, Shanghai Pujiang Talents Program under Contract No. 24PJA009.